OHIF/Viewers/docs/latest/essentials/translating.md

 Also, it's possible to get the `t` tool using
-[React Hooks](https://react.i18next.com/latest/usetranslation-hook), but it requires at least React > 16.8.
+[React Hooks](https://react.i18next.com/latest/usetranslation-hook), but it requires at least React > 16.8 😉

 #### Using outside of OHIF viewer

-OHIF Viewer already sets a main [I18nextProvider](https://react.i18next.com/latest/i18nextprovider) connected to the shared i18n instance from `@ohif/i18n`, all extensions inside the Viewer will share this same provider at the end, you don't need a provider when developing a react Extension if you use `@ohif/i18n`;
+OHIF Viewer already sets a main [I18nextProvider](https://react.i18next.com/latest/i18nextprovider) connected to the shared i18n instance from `@ohif/i18n`, all extensions inside OHIF Viewer will share this same provider at the end, you don't need to set new providers at all.

 But, if you need to use it completely outside of OHIF viewer, you can set the I18nextProvider this way: